ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

 layers of the OTN, which are typically referred to as layer 1 (L1).

-The term "layer 0" may also be used for other transport network technologies (e.g., copper-based, radio-based, or free space optics- based, etc.), which are outside the scope of this document.
+The term "layer 0" may also be used for other transport network technologies (e.g., copper-based, radio-based, or free space optics-based, etc.), which are outside the scope of this document.

    Refer to {{?RFC7446}} and {{?RFC7581}} for other key terms used in this document, and the terminology for describing YANG data models can be